MORE Hilariously Messy Tweets From The Infamous Brunch Twerker Saga

 — Superbowl Virgil4 Champs (@YoTell_MeHow) November 30, 2020

-We’re back with another serving of hilariously messy tweets/memes inspired by the now infamous Bussit Brunch at True Kitchen + Kocktails where a messy owner cussed out cake-clapping customers for twerking on furniture during brunch at his ‘respectable’ establishment.
+We’re back with another serving of hilariously messy tweets/memes inspired by the now-infamous Bussit Brunch at True Kitchen + Kocktails where a messy owner cussed out cake-clapping customers for twerking on furniture during brunch at his ‘respectable’ establishment.

 And yes, there’s video footage you can watch below.